Gated Delta Networks: Improving Mamba2 with Delta Rule: Related Work

 \section{Related Work}

 \paragraph{Gated linear RNN.} Large linear recurrent language models have attracted significant attention due to their training and inference efficiency.
-The field of linear RNNs has rapidly evolved from using data-independent decay mechanisms, as exemplified by models like S4 \citep{s4}, S5 \citep{s5}, LRU \citep{Orvieto2023ResurrectingRN}, RWKV4/5 \citep{peng_rwkv_2023}, and RetNet \citep{sun2023retentive}, to incorporating data-dependent decay mechanisms in more recent architectures such as HGRN1/2 \citep{qin2024hgrn2, HGRN}, Mamba1/2 \cite{gu_mamba_2023,mamba2}, RWKV6 \citep{peng_eagle_2024}, and GSA \citep{Zhang2024GatedSA}.
+The field of linear RNNs has rapidly evolved from using data-independent decay mechanisms, as exemplified by models like S4 \citep{s4}, S5 \citep{s5}, LRU \citep{Orvieto2023ResurrectingRN}, RWKV4/5 \citep{peng_rwkv_2023}, and RetNet \citep{sun2023retentive}, to incorporating data-dependent decay mechanisms in more recent architectures such as HGRN1/2 \citep{qin2024hgrn2, HGRN}, Mamba1/2 \citep{gu_mamba_2023,mamba2}, RWKV6 \citep{peng_eagle_2024}, GSA \citep{Zhang2024GatedSA}.
 This transition stems from the proven advantages of gating/forgetting mechanisms (termed selective mechanisms in Mamba)—a classical concept originating in the gated RNN literature \citep{DBLP:journals/neco/GersSC00} whose significance has been consistently reaffirmed \citep{Greff2015LSTMAS,unreasonable-forget-gate, qin2024hgrn2, HGRN, gu_mamba_2023}.

 Modern forget gates differ from traditional designs like those in LSTM by removing the dependency on the previous hidden state, relying solely on input data.
 This modification enables efficient parallelism across sequence lengths \citep{parallel-martin,HGRN}.
-The absence of a forget gate has been a notable limitation in DeltaNet, and our gated extension addresses this gap in a natural and effective way.
+The absence of a forget gate has been a notable limitation in DeltaNet, and our gated extension addresses this gap in a natural, effective, and hardware-efficient way.
+We also note a recent concurrent work RWKV-7~\footnote{\url{https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v7}} using a similar idea, but with a more relaxable formalism using diagonal-plus-low-rank transitions: $\rmS_t = \rmS_{t-1} (\operatorname{diag}(\mathbf{d}_t) - \mathbf{a}_t \mathbf{b}_t^\top) + \vv_t \vk_t^\top$ where $\mathbf{d}_t, \mathbf{a}_t, \mathbf{b}_t \in \mathbb{R}^{d_k}$.
+The chunkwise algorithm could be similarly adapted to this case, as implemented in Flash Linear Attention \citep{yang_fla_2024}.~\footnote{\url{https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/generalized_delta_rule}.}